lpryszcz/htseq/doc/contrib.rst

 and these directories

 ``example_files/``:
-   a few example files to be use by the doctests in the documentation.
+   a few example files used for testing purposes.